Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Looking for Info on How to Stop a Dog From Sleeping on Your Bed?
+How Can You Stop Your Dog From Sleeping on Your Bed?

 If you're looking for info on how to stop a dog from sleeping on your bed, most likely, you have allowed your dog to snuggle and snooze in bed with you for some time, and now you believe it's time to foster some independence and encourage your dog to sleep on his new personal bed.

 Perhaps you have recently rescued a dog with a history of being abused and who was acting very fearful.
-The first few days, letting him sleep in your bed was a no-brainer as he looked at you with those soulful, pleading eyes and he kept following you room-to-room.
+The first few days, letting it sleep in your bed was a no-brainer as it looked at you with those soulful, pleading eyes and kept following you room-to-room.

-Now, that several days have passed, you may be considering teaching your velcro-dog some independence so you have decided it's time to relinquish his pass for a bed share and try to encourage him to sleep in his new bed.
+Now, that several days have passed, you may be considering teaching your velcro-dog some independence so you have decided it's time to relinquish its pass for a bed share and try to encourage it to sleep in its new bed.

 Not an Easy Process

 It's important to emphasize this-the weaning-from-the-bed process won't be easy.
 Just like a child, who has been allowed too many times to sleep with mom and dad, struggles when it's time for him to go sleep in his bed alone, the process won't be with any objections.
 Your dog will likely whine, act frustrated and attempt to return to the bed.

 It goes without saying that sometimes, life is much easier for these dogs if they weren't granted bed privileges from the get-go.
 Indeed, dogs struggle when they aren't provided with consistent guidelines.